Close

 On-the-Go Wrist Watch Medical Alert + GPS + Pedometer

-Similar to the other devices on this list, users press the SOS button on the side of the watch and are connected to the U.S.-based response center using the two-way speaker in the event of an emergency.
-The monitoring center will then notify any pre-selected contacts you choose at enrollment that you’ve pressed the help button.
+Similar to the other devices on this list, users press the SOS button on the side of the watch and are connected to the U.S.-based response center using the two-way speaker.
+The monitoring center will then notify any pre-selected contacts you chose at enrollment that you’ve pressed the help button.
 Unlike the other devices on this list, this medical alert smartwatch has a touch screen in addition to the help button.
 For those with dexterity or vision issues, operating a wristwatch-sized touch screen may be difficult.

 This model does not come with fall detection, which is important to many users.
-According to the Reviews Team survey, 60% of respondents reported that fall detection is the most crucial feature in a medical alert system.
+According to our Reviews Team survey, 60% of respondents said fall detection is the most important feature in a medical alert system.
 If you want the added layer of protection that fall detection provides, this watch may not suit your needs.

-While there may not be fall detection, the watch comes with added perks, like a step tracker and weather app.
-If you’re looking for a more advanced smartwatch option with features, like medication reminders or other health tracking, check out our Reviews Team’s best medical alert watches article.
+The watch does come with added perks, though, like a step tracker and weather app.
+If you’re looking for a more advanced smartwatch option with features like medication reminders or other health tracking services, check out our Reviews Team’s picks for best medical alert watches.
 Many of those watch options offer health-focused features and have a battery life of 24 hours.

 On-the-Go + In-the-Home + Fall Detection Medical Alert